sharden007/AGM-Optimizer/README.md

 ## Core Features That Make AGM Unique

 ### Adaptive Learning Dynamics
-Unlike traditional optimizers that use fixed momentum, AGM dynamically adjusts learning momentum based on gradient behavior.
+Unlike traditional optimizers that use fixed momentum, AGM dynamically adjusts while learning.
 This means:
 - Faster convergence in early training
 - More stable fine-tuning in later stages
 - Automatic adaptation to different problem types